samlevine03/advent-of-code-2023/README.md

 ## Getting Started

 To get started with running these solutions, clone the repository, and ensure you have Python installed on your system.
 Each day's script can be run using the helper script in the `bin` folder as described above.
 That being said, I highly recommend you try out the problems yourself before looking at my solutions!
 In order to use `bin/new`, you'll your session cookie to grab your unique input.
-Open up [https://adventofcode.com/2023/day/1/input] and go to your developer tools.
+Open up [Day 1's Input](https://adventofcode.com/2023/day/1/input) and go to your developer tools.
 You should be able to find your session cookie in Storage -> Cookies.
 You can also find it in Network -> input -> Request Headers.

 ## Contributing